Lilian Weng

 - Known for: Lil'Log, reinforcement-learning explainers, LLM-agent architecture summaries, OpenAI safety systems work, reward-hacking analysis, and public technical synthesis.

-- Former OpenAI role: TechCrunch reported that Weng served as OpenAI VP of research and safety from August 2024 and previously led OpenAI's Safety Systems team.
+- Former OpenAI role: TechCrunch reported that Weng served as OpenAI VP of research and safety from August 2024 and previously led OpenAI's Safety Systems team; OpenAI's May 2024 Safety and Security Committee announcement separately identified her as Head of Safety Systems.

-- Current public affiliation: public company databases and conference materials identify Weng as a Thinking Machines Lab co-founder; primary company pages reviewed here do not make a detailed individual biography claim.
+- Current public affiliation: Weng's public profiles and company databases identify her with Thinking Machines Lab; primary company pages reviewed here support the institutional context but do not provide a detailed individual biography record.

 - Why she matters: Weng is a bridge figure between internal frontier-lab safety practice and the public learning layer that helps researchers, builders, and policy readers understand fast-moving technical work.